SupeR19902/x720/README.md

 ### ToDo ###
  * Top button press without rebooting (or at least use the button for something else)
- * Shutting down the hat when shutdown (gpio 18 add it to /etc/rc0?)
+ * Shutting down the hat when shutdown (gpio 18 add it to /etc/rc0? as the final and last command)
  * Other power mangement GPIO stuff
  * Rant!
  * WOL...